 I have recently started a low-sodium diet to lose water weight.
 I have one burning question though...
 Does salt substitute make you retain water like salt does or not?
-It tastes very similar but it is potassium instead or sodium chloride.
+It tastes very similar but it is potassium instead of sodium chloride.
 Please help me.

-The good news is that salt is an acquired taste – by slowly reducing the amount of salt in your diet, you will gradually rely on it less.
-Over time, some salted foods might even taste too salty for you!Alice!
+As you explore new ways to approach food, you can check out the Go Ask Alice!
+Nutrition and Physical Activity archives for tips on healthier eating.
+Additionally, you may want to speak with a registered dietitian to help you navigate choices that contain less sodium.
+The good news is that salt is an acquired taste – by slowly reducing the amount of salt in your diet, you’ll likely rely on it less for flavor.
+Over time, some salted foods might even taste too salty for you!

 Can’t find information on the site about your health concern or issue?